Intelligent-Robot-Course/Homework/hw2/readme.md

 - *question2.yaml* is the parameter set for the simulation environment.
 - *question2_run.py* is the python file to perform and test the robot and potential field algorithm.
-- *potential_fields.py* is the potential field class which defines the primitive potential fields as shown in the mentioned figure.
-You should complete this file.
+- *potential_fields.py* is the potential field class which defines the primitive potential fields as shown in the mentioned figure. **You should complete this file**.

 You should complete the file *[potential_fields.py](source/potential_fields.py)* and run *[question2_run.py](source/question2_run.py)* to show the simulation results by the command: